 How do you say that?

 No one has a crystal ball, and no one can be sure exactly what will happen.
-But there are some things that can reasonably be predicted assuming (and this is a gamble anyway, I realize) that the economic system does not collapse for a while.
+But there are some things that can reasonably be predicted by assuming (and this is a gamble in any case, I realize) that the economic system does not collapse for a while yet.

 One of the really easy things to predict is that technology will improve more and more.
-Again, the speed of evolution might surprise us, especially when someone gets (or has it already got?) quantum supremacy.
+Even in this case the speed of evolution could surprise us, especially when someone obtains (or has it already got?) quantum supremacy.

-In 1980, Ray Kurzweil drew on the immediate past to make predictions that turned out to be very accurate.
-It is difficult to predict the single exploit, or who will score it, but the big picture is within reach of the imagination.
+In 1980, Ray Kurzweil drew on the immediate past to make predictions that later proved to be very accurate.
+It is difficult to predict the individual exploit, or who will pull it off, but the overall picture is within the reach of the imagination.

 And the big picture is that the drop in computation cost and capacity growth are exponential, and they will bring us the future much sooner than we think.